[ Home ] [ News ] [ Contact ] [ Search ] 1D Triangular well

 The effective electron mass has the value 0.067m0 (GaAs).

-One can see that the distance between the energy levels decreases with increasing n because the well broadens when the energy gets higher.
+One can see that the distance between the energy levels decreases with increasing n because the quantum well width gets larger for higher energies.

 Note that in a parabolic well, the energy levels are equally spaced whereas in an infinitely deep square well, the energy level separation increases with increasing energy.